Ministry of Magic: Government structure

-In the Harry Potter books, the Ministry's employees appear to be a largely unelected body.
-The post of Minister itself, however, is stated to be an elected position.
-Who has the power to elect or dismiss ministers is never explained.
-Nevertheless, both the Minister and the Ministry as a whole are seen throughout the Harry Potter series to be highly sensitive to (and reliant on) wizard public opinion, which they attempt to influence via wizarding newspapers.
+The post of Minister for Magic is stated to be an elected position, but who has the power to elect or dismiss ministers is never explained.
 In the books, employment with the Ministry can be obtained right after completion of a wizarding education, though different offices require different levels of education and sometimes specific exam results with some extra training required within the department itself.

-Furthermore, the government gives the impression of (at various times) either incompetence or malice.
-It often appears woefully incompetent, to the point of being unable to detect or prevent an assault on the Department of Mysteries, apparently its most heavily guarded department.
-Due to lax security, a group of Hogwarts students, as well as Voldemort, a dozen Death Eaters, and the Order of the Phoenix, all of whom were wanted by the government, are able to enter the department on a whim and without provoking any response whatsoever, even signing in as a "rescue mission" without attracting attention.
-However, these events occur under Cornelius Fudge's reign, a Minister who is renowned in the books as incompetent.
-Fudge's resignation in the next book is a direct result of these events.

 Judicial system and corruption

-In the books and films, the wizarding courts have displayed at times, a marked lack of interest in evidence for or against a suspect, even relying on personal prejudice to decide the outcome as quickly as possible.
-Not all of the accused are even given trials, as in the case of Sirius Black.
+In the books and films, the wizarding courts have displayed at times, a marked lack of interest in evidence for or against a suspect.
+All of the accused are given trials, as in the case of Buckbeak.
 In Order of the Phoenix, the Ministry is shown to be quite prepared to decree and enforce draconian laws without notice.
-At times, the Ministry can also seem uninterested in solving serious problems, choosing instead to ignore or cover up bad news.
-In Harry Potter and the Chamber of Secrets, Fudge takes a long time to respond to the attacks on Hogwarts; and even then is sure that Hagrid is causing the trouble rather than someone else.
+At times, the Ministry can also seem uninterested in solving serious problems, choosing instead, to ignore or cover up bad news.
+In Harry Potter and the Chamber of Secrets, Fudge takes a long time to respond to the attacks on Hogwarts; and even then is sure that Rubeus Hagrid is causing the trouble rather than someone else.
 In the fourth and fifth instalments, Fudge refuses to believe that Lord Voldemort has returned, despite mounting evidence.
 The Ministry even mounts a campaign to damage Harry Potter's credibility, an effort fuelled in part by Fudge's fear that Albus Dumbledore wants to forcibly remove him from his position.
 Eventually, the Ministry is forced to acknowledge the emergency and act on it.
 Fudge is subsequently removed from office for incompetence and replaced by Rufus Scrimgeour.

-When interviewed, Rowling stated that when Harry, Ron and Hermione work for the Ministry, they change it significantly, making it less corrupt.